 The nominee’s Curriculum Vitae (CV) – electronic copy of the nominee’s CV with the file named as follows: COUNTRY_SURNAME_Firstname_CV.

-Submissions should be sent to the IPPC Secretariat by e-mail (email@example.com) no later than 1 May 2020.
-The name of the nominating country or RPPO and the words “Call for Experts” should be placed in the subject line of the email message.
+Submissions should be sent to the IPPC Secretariat by e-mail ([email protected]) no later than 1 August 2020.
+The name of the nominating country or RPPO and the words “Call for Technical Panel Experts” should be placed in the subject line of the email message.

 3. Funding for experts to attend meetings

 The organization that employs an IPPC meeting participant is responsible for funding the travel and daily subsistence allowance for that person to attend.
 If the employer is unable to allocate sufficient funds, participants are first encouraged to seek assistance from sources other than the IPPC Secretariat.
 Where such demonstrated efforts to secure assistance have been unsuccessful, requests for assistance (i.e. travel and subsistence costs) from the IPPC Secretariat may be made.
 However, any support is subject to available funds.
 The IPPC Secretariat will consider funding assistance for participants following IPPC criteria for funding.
 Full details on these criteria can be found on the IPP (https://www.ippc.int/publications/criteria-used-prioritizing-participants-receive-travel-assistance-attend-meetings).

 It is expected that participants will attend all sessions of the meeting and those participants who plan to attend only part of a meeting should fund their own travel.